Musical Ramblin' Wrecks

 In fact, many of our students cite studying music at Georgia Tech as one of the best choices they made in their college career!
 Whether you come to major in Music Technology or participate in one of our many talented ensembles, there are plenty of opportunities to make lifelong friends along the way.

-Our undergraduate students get the best of all possible worlds for music at Georgia Tech: they dive headfirst into a curriculum that focuses on music and technology while participating in multiple musical ensembles.
+Our undergraduate majors and minors get the best of all possible worlds for music at Georgia Tech: they dive headfirst into a curriculum that focuses on music and technology while participating in multiple musical ensembles.
 Small class sizes give our students individual attention, and the ability to work directly with faculty that are leaders in their fields of research.
 It also means you’ll be seeing a lot of the same faces in your major classes, giving you chances to collaborate on music - both in and out of class.

 Graduate Student Culture